faizahmedfarooqui/go-gin-api-server/README.md

 This project is a simple API server built with [Go](https://golang.org/) using the [Gin Web Framework](https://github.com/gin-gonic/gin).
 The project supports live reloading during development using **Air** and has an integrated migration system.

+This readme file provides an overview of the project setup, including prerequisites, installation, development, database migrations, and configuration.
+For more detailed information on the project features, please refer to the [DOCS.md](DOCS.md) file.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)